yiweiwang-yw/ShelterDogHub/README.md

 - Check out your list of favorited dogs.
 - Generate a new match if desired.

-## Additional Features besides general requirements
+## Additional Features beyond general requirements

-Beyond the core requirements, the following features were implemented:
+Beyond the core requirements, the following additional features were implemented:
   - A user can favorite and unfavorite dogs from the search results.
   - A user can view a list of favorited dogs via a Dialog.
   - A user can clear their list of favorited dogs inside the Dialog.